Azure/azure-sdk-for-js/sdk/identity/identity/README.md

   - if you don't have one, you can sign up for a [free account](https://azure.microsoft.com/free/)
 - Node.js 8 LTS or higher

-**NOTE:** The credential implementations in this library are not yet supported in the browser.
-We will provide browser-supported implementations for some in a future preview release.

 ### Install the package

 Install Azure Identity with `npm`: